 One of the most frustrating aspects of IT management is how hackers always seem to be one step ahead of your team.
 The reality is that your internal IT team is limited to known threats, and cybercriminals spend their entire day experimenting with new methods and tools to break through even the most secure IT solutions.

 That’s why many organizations are finding that internal IT just isn’t enough to protect them from the limitless reach of hackers.
 A recent survey by Syntax found that 83% of respondents are thinking about switching to IT consultants and MSPs to provide daily security operations.
-These MSPs have advance knowledge of cybersecurity and email security, plus access to the safest security systems available today.
+These MSPs have advanced knowledge of cybersecurity and email security, plus access to the safest security systems available today.

 Adjusting your IT solutions is the key to better protection